EvanKepner/mutatest/README.rst

-If you want to run 5 trials, in fast :code:`sd` mode, with a random seed of 345 and an output file name of :code:`mutation_345.rst`, you would do the following if your directory structure has a Python package folder and tests that are autodiscoverable and run by :code:`pytest`.
+If you want to run 5 trials, in fast :code:`sd` mode, with a random seed of 345 and an output file name of :code:`mutation_345.rst`, you would do the following if your directory structure has a Python package folder and tests that are auto-discoverable and run by :code:`pytest`.

 .. code-block:: bash